Blusutils/DESrv/README.md

     * (optional) Internet connection
     * (optional) Connection client

 1. Download binaries on [releases page](https://github.com/Blusutils/DESrv/releases/latest) or from artifact in [Actions](https://github.com/Blusutils/DESrv/actions/workflows/dotnet.yml).
-DESrv builds starting from v1.2.0 is **standalone**, so you didn't need to download .NET runtime.
+If you are on Linux you may need to download .NET runtime (check info in latest release).
+Build for Windows is standalone.

 2. Unzip binaries.